guimarbe/nexter/README.md

 Nexter is a web page example developed by Jonas Schmedtmann in the Udemy course [Advanced CSS and Sass course](https://www.udemy.com/course/advanced-css-and-sass/).
 I wrote this code to learn the advanced techniques used nowadays to develop modern web pages.
 Besides, this code will help to develop other webpages as a code reference.

-The focusing part of this project is the use of **flexbox**.
+The focusing part of this project is the use of display: **grid**.
 All the project uses a grid layout, so if you are interested to learn how to lay a web page using grid components, this is perfect for you!

 **Notes**
 >I've applied some personal changes in this project, so the final result may not be the same as the original code developed by Jonas.